nicky-nym/nicky-nym.github.io/pages/mobility.md

 Cars **truly are** fast when they're on highways, but in cities cars are hugely inefficient and ineffective, requiring huge amounts of lane space per car, and traveling with high burst speeds but poor average speeds.

-Buses and trains **truly are** high-capacity and high-throughput when everyone on them is going from point A to point B. If you have a group of 50 people who are all gathered together (e.g. at a hotel) and who all need to go to the exact same place (e.g. an office or work site) at the same time, then a bus wonderfully efficient and effective choice.
+Buses and trains **truly are** high-capacity and high-throughput when everyone on them is going from point A to point B. If you have a group of 50 people who are all gathered together (e.g., at a hotel) and who all need to go to the exact same place (e.g., an office or work site) at the same time, then a bus is a wonderfully efficient and effective choice.
 But in a city, if people are starting from a variety of different places (different apartment buildings on different blocks), and going to a variety of different places (schools, stores, offices), then buses turn out to have quite poor average throughput.

 ### <a name="how"></a>How do you know this is better?